Pseudomoaner/colEDGE/README.md

   <img src="https://raw.githubusercontent.com/Pseudomoaner/cellsOnEdge/master/Images/StitchedImg.png" alt="EdgeSchematic"/>
 </p>

-While this approach can provide a combination of excellent spatial resolution and long sampling times, the resulting datasets are typically too large to analyse efficiently by hand. cellsOnEdge is a suite of tools designed to automatically find the position and composition of the colony edge within these datasets.
+While this approach can provide a combination of excellent spatial resolution and long sampling times, the resulting datasets are typically too large to analyse efficiently by hand. colEDGE is a suite of tools designed to automatically find the position and composition of the colony edge within these datasets.

 ## Usage